nate-s/quboWFC/README.md

 <img src="{{site.url}}/images/Q%20Valid%20Placement%20Constraint.png" style="display: block; margin: auto;" />

 This is likely the most visually distinct of the constraints I will lay out here so I will dissect it a little in detail.
-It should be apparant with this image that the Q matrix in a QUBO formulation is symmettric.
-Noting this, you can asses asses how a constraint affects the optimization problem by either looking at the collumns or rows.
+It should be apparent with this image that the Q matrix in a QUBO formulation is symmetric.
+Noting this, you can asses how a constraint affects the optimization problem by either looking at the columns or rows.
 To start lets focus on the map space [0,0] which corresponds to the first 16 variables.
-We can tell visually that this constraint only cares about the _cross interaciton terms_ since all interaction term weights _within a tile space_ are set to 0 (i.e. weights between variables 0-16).
+We can tell visually that this constraint only cares about the _cross interaction terms_ since all interaction term weights _within a tile space_ are set to 0 (i.e. weights between variables 0-16).
 The next thing we can tell is how many adjacent map spaces our chosen tile cares about (looking at either the row or column).
 In this case, the cortner [0,0] only needs to ensure a legal placement with its NSEW neighbors [0,1] and [1,0].
 As such we only have two regions where cross-interaction terms are non-zero, which are the sets of 16 variables assigned those two map spaces.
-The last thing to note is that we technically have 4 different cross-interaction patterns which may be more apparant along the rows roughly spanning 60 to 80.
-These are different because, for each tile, it's legal placement changes depending on which location among NSEW it is placed.
+The last thing to note is that we technically have 4 different cross-interaction patterns which may be more apparent along the rows roughly spanning 60 to 80.
+These are different because, for each tile, its legal placement changes depending on which location among NSEW it is placed.

 <br/>
 The new Q matrix is comprised of both these constraints